spomberg/my-movie-list/README.md

 I chose to create a movie lists application after I learned about the [TMDB API](https://developers.themoviedb.org/3/getting-started/introduction) and since I'm a nerd who loves films I thought this would be something fun to work on (luckily, I was right).
 The first challenge was reading the API's documentation to learn how I could leverage it to achieve my goals.

-The next steps were designing the wireframes and the the database, as another learning opportunity I decided to use a NoSQL database (MongoDB) for the first time.
+The next steps were designing the wireframes and the database, as another learning opportunity I decided to use a NoSQL database (MongoDB) for the first time.

 Since I didn't have much free time available for this project I chose to build the backend on Ruby on Rails because it was a framework I was familiarized with and it would enable me to get the API running in less time.